Praqma/staci/README.md

 The containers has consistant data in /data/atlassian/ (default, edit staci.properties).
 You can take a backup by executing the script ./bin/backup.sh.
 This will tar-gz the volumes to /data/atlassian/backup/[date].

 ## Future
-Atlassian STASH and Crowd can be found here, and easely added.
+Atlassian STASH can be found here, and easely added.
 - https://hub.docker.com/r/cptactionhank/atlassian-stash/